 The notion of patient-generated health data has become critical.
 That is exactly what is produced in huge quantities by the IoMT.
-EHR workflow architects, data integrity specialists, and health information management personnel are all learning to handle the data streaming in at a rapid pace from mHealth applications, home scales, telehealth tools, blood glucose monitors, and wearables.
+EHR workflow architects, data integrity specialists, and health information management personnel are all learning to handle the data streaming rapidly from mHealth applications, home scales, telehealth tools, blood glucose monitors, and wearables.
 The information coming in from the billions of IoMT devices must be processed by analytics and EHR people.
 It must be done as fast as can occur within a secure setting that protects privacy rights.
 It could take months in the current environment to reach the end-user, so the need for speed is real.

 That pace is acceptable for some scenarios, such as with your revenue cycle or operational analytics.
-In this case, you may only need to do an analysis once per quarter.
+In this case, you may only need to do analysis once per quarter.
 However, you will need to be able to process that data faster.
 But only if you want to fully leverage the IoMT’s capacity for real-time patient monitoring and management.

 Need for stronger analytics

-In certain cases, real-time analytics are crucial to healthcare optimization – which can in some cases save lives.
+In certain cases, real-time analytics are crucial to healthcare optimization – which can, in some cases, save lives.
 Jennifer Bresnick gives two examples: one is a patient who is at home and has a heart condition that suddenly dips in average step count, suggesting there might be an acute health issue; the other is a patient in the intensive care unit who must be monitored by nursing staff via wearable sensors.
 Without them, they could die because a split-second change in vital signs would not immediately alert the staff.

 Fog will improve the analytics within healthcare and other sectors.
 It allows the organization to process information at whatever location makes the most sense.
 The connections that are formed between analytics endpoints and the devices are low-latency via fog.
-Also, you’re not transmitting the data all the way to cloud or your own data center to be processed.
+Also, you’re not transmitting the data all the way to the cloud or your own data center to be processed.
 This means you do not need nearly as much bandwidth.
-Other scenarios in which fog is useful are when you don’t have a bandwidth connection through which to transmit information.
-Meaning the data must be analyzed in close proximity to its site of generation.
+Other scenarios in which fog is useful are when you don’t have a bandwidth connection to transmit information.
+Meaning the data must be analyzed close to its site of generation.

-Real-time analytics is increasingly becoming a key application of the fog, with healthcare covered entities and business associates enabled.
+Real-time analytics is increasingly becoming a key application of the fog, with healthcare-covered entities and business associates enabled.
 They send data from the point of its creation to where it should be processed through your fog computing ecosystem.

 Demand for lower latency

-A research study in the January 2019 issue of the academic journal Future Generation Computer Systems (a literature review of 99 studies on the topic) stressed reduction in latency as a core strength of healthcare fog implementations.
+A research study in the January 2019 issue of the academic journal Future Generation Computer Systems (a literature review of 99 studies on the topic) stressed reducing latency as a core strength of healthcare fog implementations.
 Fog computing is perfect for low-latency apps, per Ammar Awad Mutlag.
 There is faster performance than real-time, achieving latency that is millisecond to sub-second.
 It is, in fact, designed for the demands of the internet of medical things and similar low-latency scenarios.
-Health monitoring and emergency settings require latency that’s better than what can be achieved by waiting to get responses back from the cloud.
+Health monitoring and emergency settings require better latency than what can be achieved by waiting to get responses back from the cloud.
 There are vast amounts of data created by healthcare devices and applications, noted Mutlag et al.

 Factors like the massive volume of data, a focus on analytics, and latency sensitivity make fog computing a perfect fit.
 It’s ideal for situations such as real-time monitoring since it can meet the response and latency needs for those services.